The Difference Between Worry and Anxiety

 When anxiety stops you from doing something you want or need to do, or it prevents you from having a full and balanced life, it’s time to seek help.
 If anxiety interferes with the way you want to live, you might benefit from an anxiety treatment plan.

 Types of Anxiety

 In some cases, anxiety centers on a particular thing or event.
 For instance, some people have health-related anxiety.
 They fear that minor physical symptoms are signs of serious illness.
 Others develop social anxiety, which causes them to feel anxious in a wide range of social situations, like parties.
 They often avoid social events altogether.

 Some people feel anxious about many different things, on an ongoing basis.
 This is generalized anxiety disorder (GAD).
 People with GAD tend to believe that disaster is just around the corner.
 The level of anxiety they experience means they often have difficulty just getting through the day.

 Many people with depression also have an anxiety disorder, but depression and anxiety have different patterns of emotional and behavioral changes.
 Anxiety causes strong feelings of fear and worry.
 Depression causes you to feel sad, hopeless, and disinterested in or discouraged about life.

 Recover from Anxiety with CAST

 Anxiety is a difficult problem to overcome, especially if it’s a long-standing one.
-At CAST, we offer full treatment plans, including inpatient treatment and outpatient programs to help people with:
+At CAST, we offer full treatment plans to help people with: